Great Mosque of Raqqa

+The Great Mosque of Raqqa (ٱلْجَامِع ٱلْكَبِير فِي ٱلرَّقَّة) or Al-Qadim Mosque (مَسْجِد ٱلْقَدِيم) is the oldest mosque, currently in a ruinous state, in Raqqa, Syria, located at the northern section of the city's heart.

 The mosque was built by the Abbasids in 772 CE, under the reign of caliph al-Mansur.
-All that remains of the mosque today are the baked brick minaret (25 m) and the prayer hall (haram) façade with eleven arches that were added by Nur ad-Din Zangi during the 1165 renovation of the mosque.
-The mosque is currently in ruins.
-There used to be a small shrine in the center attributed to Wabisa Ibn Ma'bad Al-Asadi.
+All that remains of the mosque today are the baked brick minaret (25 m) and the prayer hall (haram) façade with eleven arches that were added by Nur ad-Din Zangi during the 1165 CE renovation of the mosque.
+There used to be a small shrine in the center attributed to Wabisa ibn Ma'bad al-Asadi.

+Architecture

+The mosque has a rectangular plan, measuring 108 by 92 m, with 1.7 m thick mud brick walls fortified with semi-circular towers at the corners.
+The outer walls of the mosque are constructed of mud bricks supported by solid semi-circular buttress towers.
+The prayer hall consisted of three arcades supported on cylindrical piers, whilst the other three sides were lined with double arcades.
+The building is decorated with stucco, traces of which survive.

 Damage

-The first damage to al-Qadim Mosque occurred under ISIS-control of the city.
-DigitalGlobe satellite imagery illustrated that between October 2013 and February 2014, the small Ottoman-period shrine built in 1836 CE, around the purported grave of Wabisa Ibn Ma’bad al-Asadi, a companion of the Prophet Muhammad, was bulldozed.
+The first damage to the al-Qadim Mosque occurred under ISIS-control of the city.
+DigitalGlobe satellite imagery illustrated that between October 2013 and February 2014, the small Ottoman-period shrine built in 1836 CE, around the purported grave of Wabisa ibn Ma'bad al-Asadi, a companion of Muhammad, was bulldozed.
 Images were later released of the shrine's destruction.

 In June 2017, at the start of operations by the US-backed Syrian Democratic Forces and the Raqqa Media Office reported that shelling had struck the mosque and the surrounding areas, resulting in casualties.